-Its April and most of the recruits from the campus would have joined a few months back on their first job.
+Its August and most of the recruits from the campus would have joined a few months back on their first job.
 Its a moment to rejoice and for many a first time experience of earning money.
 But Net-worth of a person is not by what he earns but by what he saves and invests.

 Work for money but also learn how to make money work for you!